 If you are not satisfied with the Headteacher's response, you may contact the Chair of Governors.
-The Chair's name and how to contact him/her is published in the school's Prospectus and is also available from the school office.
+The Chair's name and how to contact him/her is available from the school office.

 The Chair of Governors will investigate your complaint and, if appropriate will seek to resolve the matter through discussion with yourself and the Headteacher.
 At the end of this stage the Chair will provide you with a written response.
 This will normally be within 10 school days of receipt of the complaint by the Chair, but you will be kept informed if more time is needed.